-When travelling to Pazardzhik, one should be aware that this is the capital city of the similarly named province of Pazardzhik Oblast.
-With slightly more than 75,000 residents, Pazardzhik is one of Bulgaria's larger cities.
+When traveling to Pazardzhik, one should be aware that this is the capital city of the similarly named province of Pazardzhik Oblast.
+With slightly more than 75,000 residents, Pazardzhik is one of Bulgaria’s larger cities.
 Situated along the banks of the Maritsa River, Pazardzhik is a thriving industrial city that also sets a solid base in agriculture thanks to the extremely fertile soil.

 - Province: Lovech